 3) Work Organization and Task Tracking are Simplified

 Who is doing what?
 How far have we got to go?
 Have the requested tasks been completed?
 Is there a hold-up?
 Are the deadlines being met?
 The more people there are working on a project, the more difficult it is to keep track of progress and of the contribution of each of the stakeholders in the project.
 Collaborative task management tools make it easy to track deadlines and to prioritize.

-How can one be sure that documents are secure?
+How can you be sure your documents are secure?
 Knowing which is the latest version of a document can be a real headache.
-A collaborative cloud lets you have access to all your documents from anywhere, but also to always be up to date through synchronization, with the simple management of secure access.
+A collaborative cloud allows you to access all your documents from anywhere, keep them up to date through synchronization and manage access for security purposes.

 The operation of current collaborative tools is actually very intuitive, and you can get started all on your own – so jump right in!

 Which tools to use?